dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 Field | Description
 :-----|:-----------
-Question | The index in the Question table of the individual Question.
+question | The index in the Question table of the individual Question.

 ## Resource Record list table